Dave's Travel Pages

 I have been working on a project to visit every museum in Athens.
 As there are over 80, it is still a work in progress!
 The museums you should visit in order to see the most significant artefacts dating back to the heyday of ancient Athens are –

-The Acropolis Museum – Considered one of the best museums in Greece.
+The Acropolis Museum – Considered among the best museums in Greece.
 Containing objects and artefacts discovered at the Acropolis complex, and places them into context.

 acropolis musem